 Awarded funds must be used to conduct the work proposed.
-All direct charges to this award must adhere to federal regulations and requirements regarding the use of CTSA funds.
 The CTSI reserves the right to revoke funding if it is determined that funds were not spent in accordance with the approved protocol.
 The general criteria for determining allowable direct costs on federally sponsored projects are set forth in 2 CFR Part 200: Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (The Uniform Guidance).